 What are the top 10 “Un-Official” travel tips you might suggest?

 1. Drink the tap water whenever possible!
 Remember you’re in Europe not Calcutta (no offense Calcutta).
 You will save a fortune and avoid paying up to 2 or 3 Euros per bottle.
 In fact, many places such as Switzerland would arguably have the best drinkable tap water on Earth.
 Also some actually believe drinking tap water marginally boosts your body’s natural ability to fight off some illnesses by exposing it to the bacteria and organisms of that region.
 Decide for yourself.
+One of the simplest ways to save money while traveling is to drink tap water whenever it's safe to do so.
+Contrary to common misconceptions, many European countries boast high-quality tap water that's not only safe to drink but often delicious.
+By opting for tap water over bottled beverages, you'll not only cut down on expenses but also reduce plastic waste, contributing to a more sustainable travel experience.

 3. Pee for free whenever possible!
 Using the toilet can become an expensive necessity.
 Avoid paying for the toilets in costly train and bus stations and search out free alternatives like the ‘Golden Arches’.
 There will be times where you wished you were wearing undergarments or had a colostomy bag, but when nature calls, look no further than those western franchises that make so many Europeans cringe.
 Many fast food franchises such as McDonald’s or Burger King offer free use of the restrooms without requiring purchase.
 Free will soon be one of your favorite words in Europe.
+Paying for restroom use can quickly add up, especially in tourist-heavy areas or transportation hubs.
+Instead of shelling out money for every bathroom break, look for alternative options such as fast-food restaurants or public parks that offer free restroom facilities.
+While it may not always be the most glamorous solution, it can save you a significant amount of money over the course of your trip.
+This will allow travel to be far more affordable.

 5. Always be a positive ambassador for your country!
 Whether you like it or not, people will make judgements about you and your country based on your nationality.
 Represent your nation favorably.
+As an international traveler, you're not just representing yourself—you're also an ambassador for your home country.
+Be mindful of your behavior and interactions with locals, and strive to leave a positive impression wherever you go.
+By approaching each encounter with kindness, respect, and curiosity, you can foster goodwill and positive cultural exchange between yourself and the communities you visit.

 6. Quit your whining already!
-Nobody likes a whinger.
+Nobody likes a person who is constantly whining.
 Accept that things can and will go wrong during your trip.
 Let’s face it, it’s almost a certainty.
 The sooner you learn to relax and enjoy those less than perfect moments the better off you’ll be.
 It’s just a fact of life that things don’t always work out as planned and expectations will not always be met.
 Don’t forget that most of your friends are back home working some crappy, lifeless job while your out living an exciting adventure in a far away land.
 It’s also important to remember that calamity and misfortune can often make for the most spellbinding and interesting of tales later.
 Few people ever tell the stories about what went right on their trip.
 Above all, you create your own weather so have a positive attitude and “when you travel, rembember that a foreign country is not designed to make you comfortable.
 It is designed to make its own people comfortable.” –Clifton Fadiman

 7. Carry back-ups!
 It’s important to be prepared if and when things should go wrong.
 Hopefully they won’t, but just in case you’ll find that a photocopy of your passport’s details, driver’s licence or main ID, bank or credit card details, most important phone numbers, and a few extra euros stashed away will prove invaluable if an emergency should arise.
 One street-smart trick I’ve seen is to use a safety pin to secure your passport photocopy or cash to selected undergarments in your bag.
 Once a passenger from New Zealand used this trick when he pinned a diamond engagement ring to the inside of his jeans for over 6 weeks before finally striking up the nerve to propose to his fiancé while in Venice.
 Of course her answer was yes!